 in different words and different examples.

-As an agnostic, I believe God exists.
-It’s difficult for me to believe everything came from nothing with no “outside” force.
-(I suspect many physicists, astronomers, Big Bang adherents, and the like do believe this.)
+I believe God exists.
+It’s difficult for me to accept, as do many physicists, astronomers, Big Bang adherents, and the like, that everything came from nothing with no “outside” force.
 So I respect the religious person who is asked for evidence of God and replies, “Just look around you.”

 Whether God exists, then, is to me not in question considering the endless examples of what I hold is proof, or strong circumstantial evidence.